abacobob/staticReactSite/README.md

 *Note that this function is currently in review due to compatibility issues with the hosting service, so the menu is presently deployed from a vanilla JS module. see 'future work' below.

-##utilised tools and technologies:

--HTML, CSS and vanilla JS
--React
--Git BASH CLI
--Node.js and NPM
--Express
--Version control with Git
--Heroku hosting and deployment solution

-##Principle node packages:

--Axios: used for handling HTTP requests (Axios behaves in a similar way to fetch(), but with broader cross-browser support).
--Reactstrap: react-compatible bootstrap library for mobile-ready responsive design.
--Sweetalert: used for a responsive 'window.alert' alternative, used in the 'order confirmation' section.

 ##Future work
 -Resolve the express server compatibility issue.